The Peak Tram Cableway

 The funicular is so popular these days it carries an average of over 11,000 passengers every day.
 To avoid long queues and crowds, you may want to avoid visiting on public holidays and weekends.
 If you can't do that then consider making a very early start as the tram does not become busy until around 9am in the morning.
 If you visit before then the queues will much shorter.

 Generally speaking the queues are a lot less on the way down, though this also depends on the time of day there are many times when you can just walk up to the turnstile and go through.
 It does help if you do have an Octopus stored value card so that you can simply "beep" and go into rather than queue for a ticket.
 Queues for the ticket are often more the problem then queuing to get onto the tram itself.
+At busy times you will still have to queue even with the octopus card though.

 After lunch, mid to late afternoon, the trams going downhill are less busy.